theronhitchman/euclidean-geometry/index.md

 All of the official documentation needed for this course will be posted here.
 Static documents and general discussion can be found using the banner menu above.
-Daily round-ups of our activities will appear below as blog posts.
+Daily round-ups of our activities will appear blog posts.

 <div class="text-center">